Here’s what the White House is expecting today’s Social Security COLA increase to be

 “If Republicans in Congress have their way, seniors will pay more for prescription drugs and their Social Security benefits will never be secure.
 The President has a different approach – one that continues the progress we’ve made and saves seniors money,” she added.

-Persistently high inflation has plagued Democrats and affected President Joe Biden’s approval rating, and economists are expecting the consumer price index to have increased by 0.2 percent in September.
+Persistently high inflation has plagued Democrats and affected President Joe Biden’s approval rating, and economists are expecting the consumer price index to have increased by 0.2% in September.